This Attack Feels Different

 If attacks are getting more personal, we must all start taking security personally.
 Though it was a challenging year in a lot of ways, 2015 is also seeing a lot of positive progress in security.

 Researchers advanced their detection methods and threat intelligence models.
 Industry experts are starting to collaborate more, as are government entities from different nations.
 The US government has decided to start taking security seriously.
 Encryption now owns a front-and-center role in the dialog about the future of security.
-Security companies are having success finding and mitigating large scale attacks that affect millions.
+Security companies are using secure web gateways and are having success finding and mitigating large scale attacks that affect millions.
 And two-factor authentication is becoming a standard for vendors.

 Even a ransomware author has shown a change of heart, posting an apology and decryption details to Pastebin.